AM ucho małe [M8]

 Specification: magnetic accessories ucho małe [M8]

-- Significant importance in modern technologies – are used in hard drives, electric motors, medical equipment and other advanced devices.
+- Key role in modern technologies – find application in computer drives, electric drive mechanisms, medical apparatus and other advanced devices.

 Disadvantages of neodymium magnets: